Skip to main content

 Certain charges cannot be sealed or expunged — even if you received a withhold of adjudication.
 See the list of ineligible charges in the sealing/expungement package.

-The petitioner has not had a prior sealing or expungement for any other charge.
+The petitioner cannot have a prior sealing or expungement for any other charge.
 There is an exception for 10-year sealing requirement prior to expungement (there will need to be an order sealing the charge).

 The petitioner does not have any other petitions to seal or expunge pending anywhere.